 Abstract

 A nine year study on Birgus latro was conducted on Aldabra Atoll to investigate the structure and the spatial and temporal dynamics of the population.
 B. latro individuals were assessed along two parallel transects located at different distances from the shore.
 The mean density was 35.4 ± 1.69 ind./ha and has remained stable over the study period, with a higher abundance occurring between February to June.
-The B.latro population on Aldabra is heavily skewed towards males (sex ratio 1:0.32 male to female) and size sexually dimorphic with males being larger (mean thoracic length 40.9mm) than females (mean thoracic length 30.6mm).
+The B.latro observed population on Aldabra is heavily skewed towards males (sex ratio 1:0.32 male to female) and size sexually dimorphic with males being larger (mean thoracic length 40.9mm) than females (mean thoracic length 30.6mm).
 Larger male B.latro were more abundant between during the first half of the year far from shore while female B.latro were more abundant during the second half in both inland and shore areas, with larger females encountered closer to shore.
 Large male densities peaked around the new moon whereas female densities were higher close to the full moon.
 Aldabra Atoll hosts a significant, stable and unexploited B.latro population, representing a refuge for this species, which is recorded to be on decline elsewhere throughout their range.
 The Aldabra population therefore holds the potential to repopulate other protected areas in the Western Indian Ocean.

 Key words: Birgus latro, coconut crabs, density, sex ratio, population dynamics, moulting, reproductive season, Aldabra Atoll.